 After having their gallbladders removed, some people develop frequent loose, watery stools that characterize diarrhea.
 In most cases, the diarrhea lasts no more than a few weeks to a few months.
 There isn't a specific gallbladder removal diet that you should follow if you have this problem, but there are a few things you might consider.

 First, it helps to understand why you're having diarrhea.
-Diarrhea after gallbladder removal seems to be related the release of bile directly into the intestines.
+Diarrhea after gallbladder removal seems to be related to the release of bile directly into the intestines.
 Normally, the gallbladder collects and concentrates bile, releasing it when you eat to aid the digestion of fat.
 When the gallbladder is removed, bile is less concentrated and drains more continuously into the intestines, where it can have a laxative effect.

 The amount of fat you eat at one time also plays a role.
 Smaller amounts of fat are easier to digest, while larger amounts can remain undigested and cause gas, bloating and diarrhea.

 Although there isn't a set gallbladder removal diet, the following tips may help minimize problems with diarrhea after you've had your gallbladder out:

 - Go easy on the fat.
 Avoid high-fat foods, fried and greasy foods, and fatty sauces and gravies for at least a week after surgery.
 Instead, choose fat-free or low-fat foods.
 Low-fat foods are those with no more than 3 grams of fat a serving.
 Check labels and follow the serving size listed.

 - Increase the fiber in your diet.
 This can help normalize bowel movements.
 Add soluble fiber, such as oats and barley, to your diet.
-But be sure to increase the amount of fiber in your diet slowly, such as over several weeks, because too much fiber at first can make gas and cramping worse.
+But be sure to increase the amount of fiber slowly, such as over several weeks, because too much fiber at first can make gas and cramping worse.

-- Eat smaller, more frequent meals.
+- Eat smaller, more-frequent meals.
 This may ensure a better mix with available bile.
-A healthy meal should include small amounts of lean protein such as poultry, fish and fat-free dairy, along with vegetables, fruit and whole grains.
+A healthy meal should include small amounts of lean protein, such as poultry, fish or fat-free dairy, along with vegetables, fruits and whole grains.